The outcome of each day and even of our lives is determined by the things we consistently do.

 What’s the hype about mornings anyway?

-Because every lifestyle blogger seems to have something to write about morning routines and morning habits.
+Because every lifestyle blogger seems to have something to write about easy morning routines and simple morning habits.

 Well, morning sets the tone for the rest of the day.
 Ruin the morning, ruin the day, holds true so many times.

 I understood the power of morning on my birthday last year.

 Apart from the fact that I was a stressed new mom, some persons annoyed me in the morning, and as much as I tried to enjoy the rest of the day, I just couldn’t.

 I decided that that wouldn’t happen to me again.
 So on my birthday this year, which was last week, I made sure I started my morning on a great note, and that influenced the turnout of events.

 Were there people/things that pissed me off?

 But I handled them very well and didn’t let them ruin my day.